IGragon/BetterCatsBot/README.md

 # BetterCatsBot

 ## Description
-Bot is built on asynchronous library aiogram and deployed on heroku
+BetterCatsBot is the telegram bot (@BetterCatsBot), that is built on asynchronous library Aiogram and deployed on Heroku

 Webhook is used